Sabrinas Organizing

 STUDY PROBLEM 3: REREADING, ONLY

 Rereading doesn’t make information stick.
-When rereading, students can adopt a faulty “I know this!” mentality because the material is familiar.
-They stop processing what they’re reading and are no longer deepening their understanding of the material.
+Students can adopt a faulty “I know this!” mentality when rereading because the material is familiar.
+They stop processing their reading and no longer deepen their understanding of the material.

 The antidote to this is rewriting notes.
-The physical act of writing helps students absorb information on a deeper level than reading the same material twice.
+The physical act of writing helps students absorb information deeper than reading the same material twice.
 To take it up a notch, rewrite in a different form than the original notes (draw a diagram, create an outline, develop a Q and A — anything that changes your notes into a different format).
-Organizing the material differently will also help students figure out whether they truly understand the material.
+Organizing the material differently will also help students determine whether they truly understand it.

 STUDY PROBLEM 4: USING ONLY ONE STUDY TOOL

-Creating a single study guide, unfortunately, won’t be enough.
+Unfortunately, creating a single study guide won’t be enough.
 Mixing different study tools (Affiliate Link) will optimize learning by keeping the material fresh, fun, and engaging.

 Some fun study ideas to try: